LightpointCreativeWriters/OurSongs/README.md

 # OurSongs
-This is a repository for new songs
+This is a repository for new songs written by the Lightpoint Creative Ministries songwriters team!